Culture

 As we noted in our Gorpcore Guide for 2026, the rules of what is considered "appropriate" attire have completely dissolved.
 The only rule that remains is that the garment must make a statement.

-The Tension: Oveshadowing the Bride?
+The Tension: Overshadowing the Bride?

 Naturally, Hadid's stunning appearance has reignited the age-old debate: Is it disrespectful to dress too well at a wedding?